mattcroat/joy-of-code/posts/svelte-context-with-stores/svelte-context-with-stores.md

 ---
 title: Using The Svelte Context API With Stores
-description: Learn when to use the Svelte context API with stores
+description: Take advantage of composition in Svelte and learn how to use the Svelte context API with Svelte stores.
 slug: svelte-context-with-stores
 published: '2023-06-02'
 category: svelte